 Materials You’ll Need:

-- Frame: You’ll need a lightweight, rigid frame to hold your diffusing material.
+1. Frame: You’ll need a lightweight, rigid frame to hold your diffusing material.
 This could be made from PVC pipes, wooden dowels, or any other lightweight material.
-The size of the frame depends on your needs, but a common size is around 3x4 feet (91x122 cm).
+The frame size depends on your needs, but a common size is around 3×4 feet (91×122 cm).

 Steps:

-- Use clamps, clips, or even tape to secure the material to the frame.
+• Secure the material to the frame using clamps, clips, or even tape.
 Make sure it’s taut and smooth to achieve even diffusion.

-- Depending on your setup, you may need additional lighting to properly illuminate your subject.
+• Depending on your setup, you may need additional lighting to illuminate your subject properly.
 The scrim will diffuse light, but it won’t increase its overall brightness.

-- Once you’re satisfied with the lighting setup, you can start shooting.
-Be mindful of the position and angle of the scrim to achieve the desired look.
+• Once you’re satisfied with the lighting setup, you can start shooting.
+To achieve the desired look, be mindful of the scrim’s position and angle.

 I recommend watching this video as well: